-Call your provider, pharmacist, or 911 if you believe you are experiencing any adverse reactions to the medicine you are taking.
+Call your provider, pharmacist, or 911 in a case of an emergency if you believe you are experiencing any adverse reaction to the medicine you are taking.

-How to Access Medication in an Emergency
+How To Access Medication in an Emergency

-In the event of an emergency, please call the Vivo Health Pharmacy location that provides your pharmacy services.
-If you do not know your Vivo Health Pharmacy location, please call 844-411-8486 (VIVO).
+In the event of a medication emergency, please call the Vivo Health Pharmacy location that provides your pharmacy services.
+If you do not know your Vivo Health Pharmacy location, please call (844) 411-8486.

 A highly trained Vivo Health Pharmacist will always be available to accept your call during business hours.
-Outside business hours, callers have the option to transfer to our Clinical Call Center, which is staffed by registered nurses who have the resources necessary to evaluate and escalate all emergency and urgent situations.
+Outside business hours, callers have the option to transfer to our clinical call center, which is staffed by registered nurses who have the resources necessary to evaluate and escalate all emergency and urgent situations.
 If there is any emergency, disaster, or delay at a Vivo Health Pharmacy location, our other locations will support to ensure there is no disruption in service.